asehmi/auth-simple-for-streamlit/README.md

 - There's just enough exception handling to allow you to get a handle on your own extension implementations.

-- I use `debugpy` for remote debugging support of Streamlit apps, and include a little module that makes it work better with Streamlit's execution reruns.
+- I use `debugpy` for debugging Streamlit apps, and include my vs-code `launch.json` file.

 ## Contributions